AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ### Experimental Apparatus
 **Discuss editing this heading w/everyone ew465**
-**Explain your apparatus setup using enough detail such that future teams can recreate your apparatus.
-Make sure to explain why you built it this way.**

-The subteam fabricated a prototype fluidized bed reactor and assembled an accompanying system, as shown in Figure 3.
-The Methods and Manual sections of this report explain the subteam's procedures to determine the reactor's parameters and to fabricate the reactor.
+The Fall 2018 subteam fabricated a prototype fluidized bed reactor and assembled an accompanying system; the Spring 2019 subteam modified this system to its current form, shown in Figure 3. **The Methods section of the Fall 2018 Final Report describes the fabrication of the reactor itself, and procedures to determine the reactor's parameters.
+This includes calculation of the fluidized bed's fluidization velocity, and corresponding flow rate.
+The Methods and Manual section of this report describes the details of the accompanying system, and changes made in the Spring 2019 semester**.

+**CONSIDER removing this, since this is work done by the Fall 2018 semester.
 In order to calculate the fluidization velocity of the sand bed contained by the reactor, the subteam needed to determine the sand bed's porosity, the average diameter of the sand grains, and the average cross-sectional area of the pipe.
-The importance of these values is illustrated by [Equation 1](#Equation-1).
+The importance of these values is illustrated by [Equation 1](#Equation-1).**

-The prototype reactor design aligned with that illustrated in Figure 6.
-The Fabrication Details section describes the composition of the reactor, how the subteam constructed the prototype reactor, and how the subteam assembled the system.
+The prototype system design aligned with that illustrated in **Figure 6**. **The Fabrication Details section *Of the Fall 2018 report* describes the composition of the reactor, how the subteam constructed the prototype reactor, and how the subteam assembled the system.**

-The prototype system’s design is as follows: from the water source (sink), water flows into a pressure regulator, which decreases water pressure in order to prevent leakage in the tubing system **could be more specific about the leakage ew465**.
-Water flows out of the pressure regulator, through clear flex tubing, and is divided into two streams: one goes into a flow accumulator in containing a temperature probe, the other into the peristaltic pump.
-Hot water **why is it specifically hot water since we used both hot and cold in the experiment? ew465**  (since water saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html
+The prototype system’s design is as follows: from the water source (sink), water flows into a pressure regulator, which decreases water pressure in order to prevent leakage in the tubing system.
+Water flows out of the pressure regulator, through clear flex tubing, and forks into two streams: one goes into a flow accumulator containing a temperature probe, and the other flows into a peristaltic pump. **Rephrase this.
+As stated in the Literature Review section, the subteam is considering the use of hot influent water to act as supersaturated influent water, since water saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html
-)) goes into a tube system and through the fluidized bed reactor.
-The reactor, a transparent PVC pipe shown in **Figure 9**, contains a silica sand bed.
-This is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity **Do we talk more about the specifics of this somewhere else in the report? ie. the ProCoDa calculation vs. experimental results? ew465**.
-The influent water's velocity is controlled manually via the peristaltic pump.
+))Hot water goes into a tube system and through the fluidized bed reactor.
+The reactor, a transparent PVC pipe shown in** **Figure 9**, contains a silica sand bed.
+This is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity, which corresponds to a flow rate of 2.54 mL / s, as calculated in Fall 2018 using the Python Code. **Do we talk more about the specifics of this somewhere else in the report? ie. the ProCoDa calculation vs. experimental results? ew465 This should be mentioned in the ProCoDA method file section**.
+The influent water's flow rate is controlled manually via the peristaltic pump.
 Ideally, as the supersaturated water flows through the reactor, excess air particles in the water accumulate on the sand grains and form bubbles.
 Such bubbles then depart from their nucleation sites, flow upward out of the reactor (through the effluent tubing), and flow into a bucket.
-While the bubbles are flowing out of the reactor, the pressure sensor records the pressure difference between the inside and outside.
+While the bubbles are flowing out of the reactor, the pressure sensor records the pressure difference between the inside of the reactor and outside atmosphere.
 The bucket at the end acts as the open-faced vent (as illustrated in Figure 1) for the air bubbles to escape into the atmosphere.

 One should note that a mesh screen is installed at the bottom of the reactor to prevent any sand from falling down/out of the reactor. **Figure 8 in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md) further depicts the mesh.**